matkoniecz/lunar_assembler/README.md

 Exact duplicates of more popular standard tags will not be supported (for example `landcover=water` or `landcover=trees`).

+`landuse=reservoir` will not be supported, that is bad tagging scheme.

-Note that once insane architecture will be refactored making own website with own map style should be relatively easy.
+Note that once insane architecture will be refactored making own website with own map style should be relatively easy and that possibly controversial decisions will be made in a separate repo making my own map style.
 See [issue #5](https://github.com/matkoniecz/lunar_assembler/issues/5) - help is welcomed.

 ## Sponsors